Ri-P/Lightpile/README.md

 of (organic) light emitting devices, known as (O)LEDs, or quantum dots.

-At the moment Lightpile calculates the emission behaviour of a monochromatic dipole emitter of arbitrary orientation within a pile of thin films.
+At the moment Lightpile calculates the emission behaviour of a monochromatic dipole emitter of arbitrary orientation within a stack (pile) of thin films.

 It is written by Richard Pfeifer and licensed under the GNU AGPL license.